austiecodes/linux-setup-notes/README.md

 Extract the tar.gz file to you home directory, we recommand that rename it as clash for convenience.
 Run the file named cfw, you will see the GUI.
 Go to Profiles tab, paste the link that your V2Ray or SS service providers offerd, then click download.

-To auto start your cfw, follow the instruction in Autostart part.
+To autostart CFW, select start with linux option.